 Judging Process & Criteria

-The GSVC is divided into three rounds: Executive Summary, Regional Semi-Finals, and Global Finals.
-Each of them develops as follows:
+The Global Social Venture Competition is divided into three rounds: Executive Summary, Regional Semi-Finals, and Global Finals.
+They proceed as follows:

-The First or Executive Summary Judging Round will take place at each Regional and Outreach Partner school or competition.
-During this round, executive summaries will be screened by students and professional judges.
-The professional judging panel for this round will consist of an appropriate balance of venture philanthropists, social venture investors, angel investors, venture capitalists and social venture entrepreneurs with 5 to 10 years of experience in the field.
-Judges will provide all teams with written feedback on their executive summary and business idea.
+The Executive Summary Judging Round takes place at each Regional and Outreach Partner school or competition.
+During this round, executive summaries are screened by students and professional judges.
+The professional judging panel for this round consists of an appropriate balance of impact investors, angel investors, venture capitalists, social venture entrepreneurs, and other social sector professionals with 5 to 10 years of experience in the field.
+Judges provide all teams with written feedback on their executive summary and business idea.

-The Regional Semi-Finals Judging Round will take place at each Regional Partner school or competition.
-The judging panel for this round will also consist of an appropriate balance of experts in the social field with more than 10 years of experience and whose collective expertise spans a breadth of social, environmental and business subjects.
-Two finalist teams from each Regional Semi-Final Round will be selected to compete at Global Finals at UC Berkeley.
-All participating teams will receive extensive feedback on their business plans from the judges.
+The Regional Semi-Finals Judging Round takes place at each Regional Partner school or competition.
+The judging panel for this round also consists of an appropriate balance of experts in the social field with more than 10 years of experience and whose collective expertise spans a breadth of social, environmental and business subjects.
+Two or three finalist teams from each Regional Semi-Final Round are selected to compete at Global Finals at UC Berkeley.
+All participating teams receive extensive feedback on their business plans from the judges.

-Plans will be evaluated against three equal sets of criteria...
+Plans are evaluated against three equally weighted criteria...

 1. Business potential (33%)

 2. Social impact potential (33%)